Time Period: 1806-1872

 - 01.01.1838: Schwarzburg-Rudolstadt-Oberherrschaft joined the Munich Coinage Convention

-- 01.01.1839: Joined the Dresden Coinage Convention (both lines)
+- 01.01.1839: Joined the Dresden Coinage Convention (both dynastic lines)

 • Principality of Waldeck and Pyrmont:

-- 1806-1843: Accounting in a Thaler at 1323 pieces to the Cologne mark fine silver
+- 1806-1843: at a rate of 13⅔ Thalers to the Cologne mark of fine silver.

 - 01.01.1839: Did not join the Dresden Coinage Convention but adopted its standards effective ??.??.1843

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area.

 • Kingdom of Württemberg (Duchy until 1806):

-- 1806-1828: Accounting in the Convention standard, gold bullion in Ducats and "Gold Guilders" at 350 pieces to the Cologne mark gold 21½ carats
+- 1806-1828: Accounting in the Convention standard, gold bullion in Ducats and "Gold Guilders" at 350 Guilders to the Cologne mark of 21½-carats gold; circulation of the Brabant Thaler ("Kronentaler") was wide-spread.

 - 01.01.1838: Joined the Munich Coinage Convention